SO, WILL YOU NEED A VISA?

 It takes an average of 8 weeks to process your application and get back your decision.
 Ideally you want to start the process in August with a job already in place to give yourself enough time before the winter starts.
 This route has a much higher chance of success compared to the IEC because it is relatively new and the number of applicants versus visas is much lower.

-European permits are a big topic and we are currently updating the information.
+European permits are a big topic and we are currently waiting for more details before updating the information here.
 Crucially there are a range of factors that effect your ability to teach in the Alps, and qualifications play a part too.